rjsf-team/react-jsonschema-form/README.md

 #### `expandable` option

-If `additionalProperties` contains a schema object, an add button for new properies is shown by default.
+If `additionalProperties` contains a schema object, an add button for new properties is shown by default.
 The UX for editing properties whose names are user-defined is still experimental.

 You can turn support for `additionalProperties` off with the `expandable` option in `uiSchema`: